Anasqabbal/Inception/Docker.md

 - `docker pull `  downloads an image from a docker registry to you local machin
 - `docker build`  builds a new docker image from a dockerfile
 	- -t : stands for (tag). to give your image a name and a tag
-- `docker images ` lists all docker images stord on your local machine
+- `docker images ` lists all docker images stored on your local machine
-- `docker image prune`: remove the dangling images and the images that are not associated with any container.
+- `docker image prune`: remove the dangling images and the images that are not associated with any container. before prune the image you need to stop or remove all container associated with it.
 - `docker rmi <ImageName:ItsTag> or <ImageId>` : to remove specific image. you cannot remove image if there is running container based on it. you must stop it first `docker stop <ImageName:ItsTag> or <ImageId>`
 - `docker ps` : list the running containers
 	-	-a : list all containers not just the running ones.
+	Status :	Created: container exists but hasn't been started yet. running : container is currently executing.
+				paused : container is paused
+				exited container has stopped
+				dead : container should be running but itn't (daemon issue) removing container is being deleted.
 - `docker run [OPTIONS] IMAGE [COMMAND] [ARGS...]` to run a image

 ## Docker compose commands